 Market Value Risk.
 Our AFS securities are reflected at their estimated fair value, with the difference between amortized cost and estimated fair value reflected in accumulated other comprehensive income.
 The estimated fair value of these securities fluctuates primarily due to changes in interest rates, market valuation of credit risks, and other factors.
-Generally, in a rising interest rate environment, we would expect the fair value of these securities to decrease; conversely, in a decreasing interest rate environment, we would expect the fair value of these securities to increase.
-As market volatility increases or liquidity decreases, the fair value of our assets may be adversely impacted.
+Generally, in a rising interest rate environment, we would expect the fair value of these securities to decrease; conversely, in a decreasing interest rate environment, we would expect the fair value of these securities or liquidity decreases, the fair value of our assets may be adversely impacted.

 Our mortgage loans held-for-sale and held-for-investment are reflected at their estimated fair value.
 The estimated fair value fluctuates primarily due to changes in interest rates, market valuation of credit risks and other factors.
-Generally in a rising rate environment, we would expect the fair value of these loans to decrease; conversely, in a decreasing rate environment, we would expect the fair value of these loans to increase.
-However, the fair value of the credit sensitive loans included in mortgage loans held-for-sale is generally not sensitive to interest rate changes.
+Generally in a rising rate environment, we would expect the fair value of these loans to decrease; conversely, in a decreasing rate environment, we would expect the fair value of these loans included in mortgage loans held-for-sale is generally not sensitive to interest rate changes.